 That waterfall forms the centrepiece in Jewel.
-The 40m HSBC Rain Vortex is also the world's tallest indoor waterfall, with water falling through the roof at a velocity of 10,000 gallons per minute.
-During the light and sound shows in the evening, this is reduced to 1,500 to 2,000 gallons per minute.
+The 40m HSBC Rain Vortex is also the world's tallest indoor waterfall, with water falling through the roof at a velocity of about 37,850L per minute.
+During the light and sound shows in the evening, this is reduced to about 5,680 to 7,570L per minute.

 That water is then circulated through pipes concealed within the building.
 A water tank with a 500,000L capacity and the control room is stored at basement 3 of Jewel.